Quick Quiz ( Mobile Recommended )

 - Difficult GK Questions with Answers

-Class 9 is Matter Around us Pure MCQ for Students
+Class 9 is Matter Around us Pure mcq for Students

 In which of the following states are intermolecular attractions the weakest?